Church of the Heavenly Rest

-The Church of the Heavenly Rest is an Episcopal church located on the corner of Fifth Avenue and 90th Street, opposite Central Park and the Carnegie Mansion, on the Upper East Side of New York City.
-The church is noted for the architecture of its building, its location on Museum Mile, its outreach, thrift, music and arts programs, and some of its congregation members.
+The Church of the Heavenly Rest is an Episcopal church located on the corner of Fifth Avenue and 90th Street, opposite Central Park and the Carnegie Mansion, on the Upper East Side of Manhattan in New York City.
+The church is noted for the architecture of its building, its location on Museum Mile, its outreach, music and arts programs, and some of its congregation members.

-In 2020, it reported 1,866 members, but no figures for attendance or plate and pledge income.
+The church reported 1,866 members in 2023; no membership statistics were reported in 2024 parochial reports.